codefresh-io/argo-hub/examples/failure-notification/versions/0.0.1/README.md

 ## Security

-This Utilizizes the codefresh-sa service account that is available with the codefresh hybrid installation.
+This utilizes the codefresh-sa service account that is available with the codefresh hybrid installation.
 Also, the service account from the Slack Notification worklow.